If you’re thinking of sending us your new album or EP for review, please read the instructions below carefully. Or carelessly, your choice.

 “My album hasn’t been reviewed.
 Omgfg you hate it.”

-Unfortunately we don’t have enough writers to cover even half of what we’re sent so if your release doesn’t get reviewed, it’ll be an issue of capacity more and no judgement on the quality of your material.
+Unfortunately we don’t have enough writers to cover even half of what we’re sent so if your release doesn’t get reviewed, it’ll be either because it’s off genre or an issue of capacity – either way no judgement on the quality of your material.

 “What genres do you cover?”

 We cover left-field americana, folk and indie/alternative with a folk or twang bent.
-We don’t cover Nashville-esque mainstream country, stuff branded americana that sounds like mainstream country, blues, R&B, soul or any genres that don’t fall under our still rather wide americana umbrella.
+We don’t cover Nashville-esque mainstream country, country-pop, stuff labelled americana that sounds like mainstream country, blues, R&B, soul, rap, nu-metal or any genres that don’t fall under our still rather wide americana umbrella.

 “That list seems very specific.
 Chill, man. (or woman).”

 We’re not judging the genres, just ensuring we cover stuff that we know something about.
-If you’re not sure, try us (not if you’re a Trump supporter mind you.
-We have our standards).
+If you’re not sure, try us (unless you are MAGA or Britain First type, in which case we’re probably not going to get along).

 “What about vinyl or books?”